 The earliest mention of this club was in March 1938.
 Spot Penman was alleged to have "blown up" the place with a shotgun.
 He went to the Red Top Sunday night, and encountered another man on the porch.
 Pennman began shooting, pulling light and telephone wires, and in general, wrecked the place.
-He was unable to make \$300 bond and was sent to jail.641
+He was unable to make \$300 bond and was sent to jail.
+645 license.
+647 This is the first mention I can find of the Red Top.

-In mid-September 1938, Rosa Lee Green was arrested when a gallon of moonshine was confiscated at the Red Top Inn, noted as "a Negro dance hall, in the Duncan Hill section of the city.642 She was indicted 28 September.
+In mid-September 1938, Rosa Lee Green was arrested when a gallon of moonshine was confiscated at the Red Top Inn, noted as "a Negro dance hall, in the Duncan Hill section of the city.
+646 She was indicted 28 September.

-Yet again, in January 1939, Rosie Lee Green was given a \$100 fine and 10 days in jail for selling whiskey without a license.643
+Yet again, in January 1939, Rosie Lee Green was given a \$100 fine and 10 days in jail for selling whiskey without a